 According to ancient lore, the mineral hot spring pools have healing powers that have been used as far back as prehistoric times.
 I laugh thinking about Littlefoot from Land Before Time taking a dip in the hot springs, followed later by the Native Americans, and then Lewis and Clark as they made their transcontinental journey in the early 1800s.

-Grab the entire family and enjoy this historic location open year round.
+Grab the entire family and enjoy this historic location open all year long.

 You’ll find the hot spring state park is located along the Big Horn River with wooden plank pathways connecting the pools.
 Visitors can venture over to Swinging Bridge for a great photo opportunity as well.